mw-orcl/Move_Improve/lab800/content.md

 Note your runtime TPM and TPS.
 You should see a lot more transactions!

-You have scaled your cores up dynamically without stopping the service, so no down time!
+You have scaled your cores up dynamically without stopping the service.

 Sample run with 3 cores show below.

 <img src="./images/sample-run-with-3-cores.PNG" style="zoom:67%;" />

 ## Step 2: Performance Monitoring

-​	1.
-Go to the ATP Service Console and examine your Performance Monitor data.
+	1. Go to the ATP Service Console and examine your Performance Monitor data.
+ 	2. Select Activity from the menu

 From the Service Console Activity you can see both runs were at 100% CPU utilization.
 Which means we can still add cores to increase performance.
 Note the rapid dip in cpu utilization as it transitions to more cpu’s.
 It’s near instantaneous and the server is still running.